Pursuing Wonder, Knowledge & Love

 In Geometry, students strengthen their mathematical reasoning skills in geometric contexts.
 The comprehensive content and varied real-life applications covered give students a strong mathematical foundation.
 This series introduces students to theory and application of formal and informal reasoning, as well as to synthetic, coordinate, and transformational approaches.
 This comprehensive course covers Points/Lines/Planes/Angles, Deductive Reasoning, Parallel Lines and Planes, Congruent Triangles, Quadrilaterals, Inequalities in Geometry, Similar Polygons, Right Triangles, Circles, Constructions and Loci, Areas of Plane Figures, Areas and Volumes of Solids, Coordinate Geometry, and Transformations.
 The course emphasizes logic and offers a good amount of worked-out examples, hands-on activities, real-world applications, exercises, chapter and mixed reviews, and a technology strand that includes calculator and computer applications for geometry.
 To continue kindling wonder and creative thinking, Mrs. Panam will supplement the traditional textbook approach by adding in substantial amounts of curated supplemental material for enrichment and extension, along with practice standardized test problems.
 These challenging problem-solving activities are integrated to help students hone their mathematical and critical thinking skills and apply concepts across a wide range of situations and scenarios.

-Not offered in 2023-24.
-In this course, upper-level high school students will continue their studies of citizenship by learning the fundamentals of American Government and Economics.
+In the Government course (one semester credit), upper-level high school students will continue their studies of citizenship by learning the fundamentals of American Government.
 Bluebonnet students who have studied Plutarch, History, and various literary and historical works in Socratic Discussion will make connections with their previous knowledge as they see how the great ideas of the past have influenced the structure and function of the three branches of the U.S. Government.

 The instructor works with each student to personalize projects at the student’s level of ability and experience.
 By the end of the semester, students will have created both decorative and practical items including an item for charitable donation and/or gift-giving.